vntero/temperature-monitoring-pub/apps/subscriber/README.md

 To run the subscriber, all you need to do is to run the index file (i.e. ts-node src/index.ts)

 ### Configuration
-This app needs a database to save the incoming messages, and for that you'll need to have a Docker container running with a Postgres database on port 5432.
-After that, you need to set up the environment variables that will allow you to establish the connection.
+This app requires a database to store incoming messages.
+You'll need to have a Docker container running with a PostgreSQL database on port 5432.
+After that, set up the environment variables to establish the connection.

-### Dependencies

-List any dependencies required to run the project.

 ### Database configuration
 * DB=postgres